Search

 Guide Me Into All Truth

-Daily we are inundated with information: the news, the internet, and social media.
+Daily, we are inundated with information: the news, the internet, and social media.
 It is impossible to find the truth unless you know the truth.
 But what is the truth?
 We need a lie detector to help us sort it all out.
 God’s Word is our lie detector: it exposes the lies and uncovers the truth.
 His Word is the truth (Psalm 119:160, John 17:17).
 It is our road map, guiding us to our true north, and helping us find our way through the maze of lies.

 His Word not only shows us the truth about the world but also about ourselves.
 It burns away wrong thinking and helps us take every thought captive to make it obedient to Christ (2 Corinthians 10:5).
 It helps us stand firm against the lies of the enemy when all we can do is stand.
 But we must know His truth for His truth to work in us.